acmoles/portfolio/portfolio/projects/wesen.md

 ### Going forward

 Wesen is no longer under active development.
-I intend to revisit communication of the value proposition and make a marketing push at some point.
-If that proved successful there are several dimensions of the e-commerce experience which could be improved (e.g. reviews/testimonials, user generated content).
-There's also the possibility of adding more jewellery types to the platform.
+A possible next step would be to revisit the value proposition and run a concerted marketing campaign.
+If that looked promising there are several dimensions of the e-commerce experience which could be improved (e.g. reviews/testimonials, user generated content), as well as adding more jewellery types to the platform.

 <!--